ohishim/GGFL/README.md

 ```
 In default, `y` and all column vectors of `X` are standardized in the sense of norm.
 If you do not want to do it, you can use the option `standardize = FALSE`.
-If you want to have the estimates and predictive values, you can respectively obtain as `res$coef.opt` and `res$pred`.
+If you want to have the estimates and fitted values, you can respectively obtain as `res$coefGGFL` and `res$fitGGFL`.
 Here, these results are for the tuning parameter optimized by EGCV criterion.
 To obtain results for all candidates of tuning parameter, you can use the option `out.all = TRUE`.

 ## Example 2

 In the above example, all variables are penalized.
-When only partial variables are penalized, you can use `GGFLa` instead of `GGFL`, like this:
+When only partial variables are penalized, you can use `pGGFL` instead of `GGFL`, like this:
 ``` r
 y <- exdata$y
 X <- select(exdata, X1:X15) %>% cbind(X0=1, .)  #variables for penalized estimation